 In part two of a three-part series on common CRM implementation issues and how to avoid them, we look at change management and adoption strategy.

-In the previous chapter, we discussed how CRMs are not financially governed, which makes CRM data and transactions (almost) optional when it comes to generating sales.
+In the previous post, we discussed how CRM solutions are not financially governed, which makes CRM data and transactions (almost) optional when it comes to generating sales.
 We also highlighted why it’s important for business executives to own and lead the project.

-In this chapter, we will cover the importance of implementing a change management and adoption strategy – particularly when migrating from an on-premise CRM to the cloud.
+In this post, we will cover the importance of implementing a change management and adoption strategy – particularly when migrating from an on-premise CRM to the cloud.

 Why a CRM Change Management Strategy Matters

-Understanding the people and work methods involved will allow you to develop a change management strategy that provides an individualized plan to get people working in the new solution in the least disruptive way possible.
-You will also be able to create a CRM adoption strategy that defines and advertises the benefits of using the CRM system to each affected group of users.
+Understanding the people, their work methods and cultural barriers will allow you to develop a change management strategy that provides an individualized plan to get people working in the new solution and in the least disruptive way possible.
+You will also be able to create a CRM adoption strategy that defines and evangelizes the benefits of using the CRM system to each affected group of users.

 Without a change management strategy, here’s what you can expect when you launch:

-- 30% of users will be ready to work
+- 20% of users will be ready to work, willing and able to use the CRM

-- 30% of users will need some assistance and handholding but will be efficient within a few days
+- 30% of users will need some assistance and handholding but will be proficient within a couple of months

-The result is a failed implementation – whether the end comes within a few days or a few months.
+The result is likely a failed implementation – whether the end comes within a few days or a few months.
+At a minimum, the organization may feel it is not getting the value out of the CRM investment.
 The outcome is always data degradation, inaccurate reporting, and frustrated users.
+The business starts to realize that it isn’t going to get the value from the significant investment that was just made.

-A CRM adoption strategy aids the change management strategy by answering the obvious user question: “What’s in it for me?”
-The adoption strategy looks at the affected groups and attempts to provide a value proposition at each level in exchange for proper use.
+People tend to adopt a solution more readily once they understand “What’s in it for me?”
+The adoption component of the overall change strategy looks at the affected groups and attempts to provide a value proposition at each level in exchange for proper use.

 Using a sales hierarchy, for example, here’s what that would look like: